Georgia-Pacific: History

 The Georgia-Pacific Tower in Atlanta continues to house the company's headquarters.
 The Crown Zellerbach Building was built as the headquarters of Crown Zellerbach in San Francisco in 1959.

 On January 11, 2010, Georgia-Pacific signed an agreement to acquire Grant Forest Products' oriented strand board ("OSB") facility at Englehart, Ontario and the associated facility at Earlton, Ontario, as well as its OSB facilities at Clarendon and Allendale, South Carolina, for approximately $400 million.
-The transaction closed in July 2013, following Canadian regulatory review and US court approval under the Hart-Scott-Rodino merger review process.
+The transaction closed in July 2013, following Canadian regulatory review and US court approval under the Hart–Scott–Rodino merger review process.

-On June 19, 2014, Georgia-Pacific announced it will acquire SPG Holdings.
+On June 19, 2014, Georgia-Pacific announced it would acquire SPG Holdings.

+In November 2017, Georgia-Pacific engaged in a corporate restructuring process using a legal maneuver known as the Texas Two-Step, wherein it divided its assets and liabilities into two separate entities.
+Bestwall, the newly formed subsidiary company housing all of Georgia-Pacific’s asbestos liabilities, then relocated to North Carolina, where it declared bankruptcy and paused over 64,000 personal injury claims.

 In 2018, Georgia-Pacific's facilities in Taylorsville, Mississippi were the site of a two-week labor strike.

+In 2025, the company acquired Anchor Packaging, a prominent manufacturing company out of Northeast Arkansas.

 Brand names

 Georgia-Pacific operates under many different brand names.